 The changes will be slow, but they should kick in after 2-6 weeks if you are posting consistently and have done everything else listed above.

 If you have built out the content pages of your website and have been adding fresh content in the form of blogs or news articles to your website for 6+ weeks and are still not seeing any improvement, then there might be something wrong.

 Your site might be blacklisted or attacked by malware – I’d recommend running your site through Securi to see what results come back.

-If the results come back clear then it might be time to contact a professional SEO expert for some advice.
+If the results come back clear then it might be time to contact a Brisbane SEO company for some advice.
 There are a number of different reasons you might not be ranking, but if you’ve ticked ‘lack of relevant content’ off the list, then chances are it is going to be something more technical and require the assistance of a pro to look at.

 Can You Help My Website Rank in Google?

 Yes we can!